cekvenich/mgt/docs/README.md

 - And you'll need a CDN, it makes things cheaper, faster and safer:
 <img src="01cdn.png" height="300">

+Often, you'll use other front and API, like PubNub and Algolia.
 Plus some Docker cloud host, eg. DO.

 ### Architecture budget / Environments